uccser/csanz/README.md

 docker run --rm -p 8080:8080 csanz
 ```

-View the website in a web browser on port 8080.
+View the website in a web browser at `localhost:8080`.

 ## Deployment